robocorp/example-controlroom-artifacts/README.md

 ## Description of the server which is receiving webhook events

 Implemented with Python Flask package.
-The server then reads process details and accesses process artifacts are event indicating process complete has been received.
+The server then reads process details and accesses process artifacts when event indicating process complete has been received.
 Server downloads all ".png" named files into local directory.

 ## Description of the example Robot